 70-20-10 rule for money & budgets: as seen on TikTok

-When it comes to your personal finance, it's important to have a budgeting strategy that works for you and where you are at in life.
+When it comes to your personal finances, it's important to have a budgeting strategy that works for you and where you are at in life.
 One approach that’s got lots of attention on TikTok recently is the 70-20-10 rule.
-So what is it and is it right for you?
-Loqbox takes a closer look.
+So, what is it and is it right for you?
+We’ve taken a closer look.

-The 70-20-10 rule (sometimes written as the 70 20 10 or 70/20/10 rule) offers a simple but effective structure for you allocate your money into pots so that you can achieve your financial goals.
-In this blog, we'll delve into the 70-20-10 concept, explore how it can benefit your finances, and show you how to use it effectively.
+The 70-20-10 rule offers a simple yet effective structure for you to allocate your money into pots so you can achieve your financial goals.
+In this blog, we'll delve into the budgeting concept, explore how it can benefit your finances, and show you how to use it effectively.

 Why use the 70-20-10 budget rule?